dhruv-m-patel/node-react-monorepo/readme.md

 ## Packages

-Packages for the frontend and backend can be found in `packages` directory
+Packages for the frontend and backend can be found in following directories:

-- **frontend**: A create-react-app utilizing the typescript template making api calls using proxy setup
+- **web/react-app**: A create-react-app utilizing the typescript template making api calls using proxy setup
-- **backend**: A node-express server with a couple of endpoints and unit + integration tests
+- **services/node-service**: A node-express server with a couple of endpoints and unit + integration tests

 ## Monorepo commands